hyperagon/hyperagon.github.io/content/posts/naev.md

 ## Sirius

-If you go to **Eye of Night** and investigate the distress signal (Ruined Station) you'll get Psychic powers.
+If you go to **Eye of Night** and investigate the distress signal (Ruined Station) you'll get Flow abilities.

 `player.teleport("Eye of Night") player.pilot():setPos( vec2.new(8314, -21828) )`